Growing More Colourful Since 1971

 The two daughters develop all kinds of products from roses, such as the rose and rose hip jams, vinegar, syrups, rose body and home fragrance products like linen mist, oil diffusers and creams.

 Ludwig and Pamela are rich in grandchildren!
 Alexander and Xavier are the sons of Heike Taschner-Jeske and Doctor Christian Jeske, Gabriel & Sophia are the children of Anja Taschner and Talhat Alhabal.
-Born to Halmar and Vanessa Taschner, little Ludwig Taschner the 2nd, Otto Liam and Siegfried Dieter.
+Born to Halmar and Vanessa Taschner, Ludwig Paul, Otto Liam, Siegfried Dieter and Freyja Rose.

 Ludwig’s deep love for working with roses has encouraged him to see no boundaries when it comes to promoting roses.
 This has led to him becoming a household name in South Africa.
 He is happiest whilst and is always found walking through his roses… and most important of all, his legacy continues with the next generation…